JohnCoene/coronavirus/README.md

 :+1: Open an issue if you have problems deploying, I'm more than happy helping.

 You can deploy on whatever server you like, install R and the [Shiny Community server](https://rstudio.com/products/shiny/download-server/), then install the package from the terminal with.
+This also works on [shinyapps.io](https://www.shinyapps.io/).

 ```bash
 sudo su - -c "R -e \"install.packages('remotes')\""